GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 #### 2. Hit Protection
 Roll 1d6 to determine your PC's starting Hit Protection (HP).
 HP does not indicate a character's health but reflects their ability to avoid damage (both physical damage and stress).
 HP can be recovered after a few moments rest (see [Healing](#healing)).
+Both **Damage** and **Stress** subtract first from your HP.
+Some things do Damage, some things do Stress, and some do both.

+**(+ _ Armor)** is  a tag that  items have to indicate that they provide protection from damage and reduce it before it is applied to HP.

-**Armor** reduces incoming damage before it is applied to HP.
-Any excess damage (past 0 HP) is applied to the appropriate attribute.
+**(+_Stability)** is a tag that  special items have to indicate that they provide protection from stress and reduce it before it is applied to HP.
+Any excess damage or stress (past 0 HP) is applied to the appropriate attribute.

 If stress would take a PC's HP exactly to 0, the player must roll on the [Stress Fallout](#stress-fallout-tables) table.